palewire/go-big-with-github-actions/docs/scraper.md

 ![no-commit](_static/scraper-3a.png)

-Let's go ahead an add the below line between on and jobs so that we provide write permission to all jobs.
+Let's go ahead and add the line below between on and jobs so that we can provide write permission to all jobs.

 {emphasize-lines="8-9"}
 ```yaml